thechrisroberts/tippy/readme.txt

 * headerhref: If headerhref is set, the tooltip header text will be a link pointing to this url.
 * showclose (true/false): Whether or not the tooltip have a close link.
 Usefor for mobile devices or when autoclose is false.
 * closetext ('close'): The text to display for the close link.
+* calcpos ('parent/document'): Calculate the tooltip link position relative to its parent or to the whole document.

 == Changelog ==

+= 6.0.6 =
+* Added a new position option in the dashboard

 = 6.0.5 =
 * Updated the position calculation